sonic-net/SONiC/doc/system_health_monitoring/system-health-HLD.md

 -  Any fan is missing/broken
 -  Fan speed is lower than minimal value
 -  Fan direction is not expected
+    - All fan direction must be the same
+    - Fan direction with 'N/A' or none will be ignored
 -  PSU power voltage is out of range
 -  PSU temperature is higher than threshold
 -  PSU is in bad status